AtomicSmash/packages/packages/compiler/MIGRATING.md

 ### Updated peer deps

-The package now requires v10 of the @atomicsmash/cli package.
+The package now no longer requires @atomicsmash/cli as a peer dependency.

 ## v1 --> v2